geopython/pywps/docs/deployment.rst

 PyWPS consists from two main parts:
 * PyWPS :py:class:`pywps.app.Service` the main process to accept client requests,
-* :py:module:`pywps.queue` responsible for calling the stored requests in the asynchronous mode.
+* :py:module::`pywps.queue` responsible for calling the stored requests in the asynchronous mode.

 --------------
 Service module